tigerfarm/arduino/Altair101/README.md

 --------------------------------------------------------------------------------
 ### Phase 1, Front panel I/O for Memory management

-The first phase starts with a basic memory model and management.
+The first phase starts with a basic memory model and memory management.

 The memory model,
 + Memory will be an array structure in a Nano runtime sketch.